javisar/ONI-Modloader/README.md

 Requirements
 ------------
-.NET Framework 3.5
+* .NET Framework 3.5
-Harmony Patcher
+* Harmony Patcher
-Mono.Cecil
+* Mono.Cecil
-Visual Studio 2015
+* Visual Studio 2015

 Creating a Mod
 --------------
+0. Copy the following files from a Previously Patched ONI folder to the solution folder '\Modloader\lib\'
+   * Assembly-CSharp.dll
+   * Assembly-CSharp-firstpass.dll
+   * Assembly-UnityScript-firstpass.dll
+   * UnityEngine.dll
+   * UnityEngine.UI.dll
 1. Open the solution with Visual Studio.
 2. Create a new mod or modify the 'Patches' project.
 3. Compile it to generate the mod dll file.